Skip to content

 Edges Between Value Nodes

-For most applications, source nodes will be entity nodes.
-However, in some circumstances, it makes sense to link value nodes together.
-For example, consider the link between a Date value type and a Year value type:
+For most applications, source nodes are entity nodes.
+However, in some circumstances, you may want to connect value nodes together.
+For example, say you want to add an edge between the two value types Date and Year:

 Edges between value nodes